2024 United States state legislative elections: American Samoa

 All of the seats of the American Samoa Senate and the American Samoa House of Representatives were up for election in 2024.
 Members of the Senate serve four-year terms, while members of the House of Representatives serve two-year terms.
 Gubernatorial and legislative elections are conducted on a nonpartisan basis in American Samoa.

 Guam

-All of the seats of the unicameral Legislature of Guam were up for election in 2024.
-All members of the legislature serve a two-year term.
+All of the seats of the unicameral Legislature of Guam were up for election in 2024 for two-year terms.
+Republicans won control of the legislature for the first time since 2006.